auth0/lock/README.md

     name: "newsletter",
     prefill: "true",
-    placeholder: "I hereby agree that I want to receive marketing emails from your company", }]
+    placeholder: "I hereby agree that I want to receive marketing emails from your company",
+    // The following property is optional
+    ariaLabel: "Activate Newsletter"
+  }]
 }
 ```